Half of all knowledge work happens outside the office

 Is this for home users or businesses?

 Both.
-Individuals can use Network Weather to fix their own call quality issues.
-IT teams and MSPs deploy it to employees to reduce support tickets—users solve problems themselves instead of calling IT.
+Individuals use Network Weather to fix their own call quality issues.
+IT teams and MSPs deploy it to employees to reduce support tickets: users solve problems themselves instead of calling IT.
+Home networking tickets are notoriously hard to resolve remotely, so self-service pays for itself fast.

 Can it see what I'm doing online?

 No. Network Weather monitors network performance metrics only.
-We don't see your browsing history, email, or any content.
-We're "out of the packet path"—we measure network quality, not network traffic.
+We never see your browsing history, email, or any content.
+Nothing runs as root.
+Router passwords are encrypted with your device biometrics and stored in the OS keychain, never transmitted.
+We measure network quality, not network traffic.